FLASH892-ui/FLASH892-ui/README.md

 - 👋 Hi, I’m @FLASH892-ui
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning C,C++,Python,HTML,CSS,JS
+- 🌱 I’m currently learning :
+- C : Intermideate ( not learning rn);
+- C++ : Intermideate to advanced (currently learning OOPs and DSA);
+- Python : Intermideate to advanced (currently learning AI/ML);
+- HTML : Advanced
+- CSS : Advanced
+- JS : Intermideate to advanced (currently learning ES6);
 - 💞️ I’m looking to collaborate on various projects
 - 📫 How to reach me ...
 - 😄 Pronouns: Avi
-- ⚡ Fun fact: I am a beginner 🥲🤣
+- ⚡ Fun fact: I am an Intermideate 🥲🤣

 <!---
 FLASH892-ui/FLASH892-ui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.